-A woman's body is designed to balance various complex hormonal cycles, some of which start at puberty with menstruation, ovulation, conception, and menopause.
-Because of the complexity of women's endocrine cycles, it is common that many women suffer various symptoms such as sleep problems, chronic acne, fatigue, weight gain, headaches, depression, and infertility.
-Acupuncture and Chinese Herbal Medicine focuses on restoring body's natural cyclic hormone balance.
-Acupuncture and Chinese Herbs are often used for pain management due to its high efficacy.
-Because Chinese medicine targets the root of the problem it helps alleviate many of the associated symptoms that patients often complain of.
-They include: severe Cramps, abdominal pains, breast tenderness, and headaches.
+A woman’s body is designed to balance various complex hormonal cycles, some of which start at puberty with menstruation, ovulation, conception, and menopause.
+Because of the complexity of women’s endocrine cycles, it is common that many women suffer various symptoms such as sleep problems, chronic acne, fatigue, weight gain, headaches, depression, and infertility.
+Acupuncture and Chinese Herbal Medicine focuses on restoring body’s natural cyclic hormone balance.
+Acupuncture and Chinese Herbs are often used for pain management due to its high efficiency because Chinese Medicine targets the root of the problem it helps alleviate many of the associated symptoms that patients often complain of.
+They include: severe cramps, abdominal pains, breast tenderness, and headaches.

 Fertility for females is strongly connected with menstrual hormonal balance.
 There are methods such as assisted reproductive technologies (ART) which forcibly controls hormone levels with pharmaceutical medications and surgeries; however, Chinese Medicine seeks to balance hormonal levels without invasive methods to achieve suitable conditions for patients.
 Chinese medicine has a long history of treating infertility and improving women’s health and men’s fertility.